Heidi Montag: 2019–present: The Hills: New Beginnings and return to music

 At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills entitled The Hills: New Beginnings, slated to premiere in 2019.
 Montag was announced as part of the cast of the new series.
 The series premiered on June 24 and later got renewed for a second season.
 While filming, Montag started working on new music and released a Christian pop single titled "Glitter and Glory".

-In 2023, "I'll Do It" from Montag’s debut studio album Superficial went viral on TikTok.
+In 2023, "I'll Do It" from Montag's debut studio album Superficial went viral on TikTok.
 Following the success of the song, she released the song as the fourth single from the album.
 Due to the song gaining traction, Montag expressed her desire to return to the music industry and released her comeback single "Wet Hot Summer" on June 28, 2024.
 On November 12, 2024, Montag released "Fashion" as a promotional single.
 The song was originally supposed to be released in 2009 with songwriting credits from Lady Gaga and RedOne, in which they both initially allowed her to release her version of the song.
 Montag's version then leaked and received negative reviews from critics, which then led to Gaga releasing the song, which was featured on the soundtrack for the 2009 film Confessions of A Shopaholic.

-In January 2025, a decade after its original release, Montag's album Superficial, topped the iTunes music charts in the United States, Australia, New Zealand, Canada, Sweden, Norway, the Netherlands, and Oman.
+Due to losing her home in the LA fires, in January 2025; a decade after its original release, Montag's album Superficial, topped the iTunes music charts in the United States, Australia, New Zealand, Canada, Sweden, Norway, the Netherlands, and Oman.
 On January 12, 2025, Superficial ranked number one in the United States.

+In 2026, Montag competed in season fourteen of The Masked Singer as "Snow Cone".
+Spencer Pratt appeared in the background of the performances as a snow cone-headed character who was later identified as "Mr. Snow Cone".
+As Montag was eliminated on "Spice Girls Night", Pratt took over the unmasking duties of the Men in Black before unmasking himself.

 Personal life

-During the fourth season of The Hills, Montag and Pratt eloped to Mexico, where they married on November 20, 2008.
-A wedding ceremony was held on April 25, 2009, in Pasadena, California.
-Their son Gunner Stone was born on October 1, 2017.
-Montag announced she was pregnant with her second child with Pratt in June 2022.
-She gave birth to their second son, Ryker Pratt, on November 17, 2022.
+During the fourth season of The Hills, Montag and Pratt eloped to Mexico, where they married in November 2008.
+A wedding ceremony was held in April 2009 in Pasadena, California.
+Their first son, Gunner Stone, was born in October 2017.
+She gave birth to their second son, Ryker Pratt, in November 2022.

 On January 7, 2025, Heidi and Spencer lost their home in the Pacific Palisades fire.

+Montag is a registered Republican.
+She supported John McCain's 2008 presidential campaign, and supported Sarah Palin, stating "Sarah Palin will do well.
+She is such a strong, independent woman.
+I'm her biggest fan."